sammcgeown/vra-cli/CONTRIBUTING.md

 We use GitHub pull requests to incorporate code changes from external contributors.
 Typical contribution flow steps are:

-- Fork the code-stream-cli repo into a new repo on GitHub
+- Fork the vra-cli repo into a new repo on GitHub
-- Clone the forked repo locally and set the original code-stream-cli repo as the upstream repo
+- Clone the forked repo locally and set the original vra-cli repo as the upstream repo
 - Make changes in a topic branch and commit
 - Fetch changes from upstream and resolve any merge conflicts so that your topic branch is up-to-date
 - Push all commits to the topic branch in your forked repo